-Second, let us consider the system-level results (panels c and d in Figure 3).
+Second, let us consider the system-level results (Panels C and D in Figure 3).
 The simulation results suggest that the relationships between an increasing proportion of system-focused teams and system-level coordination (i.e., information sharing) and performance are convex rather than linear.
 This is easily explained by the fact that the proportion of asymmetric team-dyads in a system is higher, the closer a system's identity configuration is to 50:50.
 The specific shape of the function depends on the outcome in question.
-For information sharing our results suggest a U-shaped curve without a positive linear trend ( $R^2{linear} = 0.04$ ; $R^2{quadratic} = 1.00$ ).
-That is, compared to a four-team multiteam system where all component teams primarily identify with their team, shifting the identity focus of one or of two teams to the multiteam system can be counterproductive for information sharing.
+For information sharing, our results suggest a U-shaped curve without a positive linear trend $(R^2{\text{linear}} = 0.04; R^2{\text{quadratic}} = 1.00)$.
+That is, compared to a four-team multiteam system in which all component teams primarily identify with their team, shifting the identity focus of one or of two teams to the multiteam system can be counterproductive for information sharing.
 Past the threshold of 50%, increasing the proportion of system-focused component teams is beneficial, however.
-For system-level performance, our results suggest a U-shaped curve with a positive linear trend ( $R^2{linear} = .70$ ; $R^2{quadratic} = 1.00$ ).
-More specifically, while increasing the proportion of system-focused teams hardly affects multiteam system performance up to the threshold of 50%, beyond this threshold the proportion of system focus has an increasingly positive effect.
-Viewed from the opposite direction, it is the smallest deviation from a 100%-system-focus configuration that is associated with the largest drop in multiteam system performance.
+For system-level performance, our results suggest a U-shaped curve with a positive linear trend ($R^2{linear} = 0.70$; $R^2{quadratic} =$ 1.00).
+More specifically, while increasing the proportion of system-focused teams hardly affects multiteam system performance up to the threshold of 50%, beyond this threshold, the proportion of system focus has an increasingly positive effect.
+Viewed from the opposite direction, it is the smallest deviation from a 100% system-focus configuration that is associated with the largest drop in multiteam system performance.
 Based on this, we put forward a final proposition:

-Proposition 2: There is a convex relationship between the proportion of system-focused teams in a multiteam system and system-level information sharing and performance.
+Proposition 2.
+There is a convex relationship between the proportion of system-focused teams in a multiteam system and system-level information sharing and performance.